 Rolling over negative equity onto your next auto loan should be considered one of the last resorts if you really need to sell your vehicle.
 However, there is one actual last resort if you want out of your car loan.

 This is commonly called voluntary repossession.
 Voluntary or not, it’s classified as a repossession on your credit reports.
 Once you return the vehicle, it’s considered a default because you’re no longer making payments.
 The car is then prepped to be sold at auction, and the proceeds from that are applied to your remaining loan balance.
-If the loan isn’t completely paid off, called the deficiency balance, you still owe that to the lender.
+If the loan isn’t completely paid off or has a deficiency balance, you still owe that to the lender.

-Having a repossession listed on your credit reports and the possibility of still owing your lender money after the auction, is why a voluntary repo should be considered a last resort.
-You may be better off to continue making the payments on the vehicle since a repo can make it difficult to get into another auto loan with most lenders for at least a year.
+A voluntary repossession should be considered a last resort.
+It will mean having a repossession listed on your credit reports and, possibly to still owe your lender money after the auction.
+You may be better off to continue making the payments on the vehicle since a repo can make it difficult to get into another auto loan with most lenders for at least a year or two.

 Refinancing Your Car Loan